 Clinical Ph.D./M.L.S. students should expect an extra year duration for their graduate training compared to other graduate students.
-Their law coursework will be completed in the second year of graduate school, although their involvement in law psychology research and practicum training extends throughout their Ph.D. program of studies.
+Their law coursework will be completed in the third year of graduate school although their involvement in psycholegal research and practicum training extends throughout their Ph.D. program of studies.

-MLS students are required to participate in the Law/Psychology research seminar and other related activities.
-In addition, MLS students will be required to perform relevant psychologal research related to Masters-level and Dissertation research projects.
+M.L.S. students are required to participate in the Law-Psychology research seminar and other related activities.
+In addition, M.L.S. students will be required to perform relevant psychologial research related to Masters-level and Dissertation research projects.